dorklyorg/dorkly/README.md

 # Project Description
 Open Source Feature Flag system.
-Dorkly is a git-based open-source feature flag backend for [LaunchDarkly](https://launchdarkly.com/features/feature-flags/) SDKs.
+Dorkly is a git-based open source feature flag backend for [LaunchDarkly](https://launchdarkly.com/features/feature-flags/)'s open source SDKs.
-This project implements a small but valuable subset of LaunchDarkly's featureset.
-It is not a drop-in replacement for LaunchDarkly.
-It is intended to be a simple, open-source alternative for small projects that don't need all of LaunchDarkly's features or are unable to use LaunchDarkly's backend for compliance reasons.
 It consists of:
+1. Feature flag definitions stored as yaml in a GitHub repository
-1. A GitHub Action) that reads in human-friendly yaml files, and converts them to an archive format consumed by:
+2. A GitHub Action that reads in human-friendly yaml files, and converts them to an archive format consumed by:
-2. A Docker image that runs a backend service that serves the flags to your application.
+3. A Docker image that runs a backend service that serves the flags to your application.
 This backend service is a [very thin wrapper](docker/Dockerfile) around the [ld-relay](https://docs.launchdarkly.com/sdk/relay-proxy) appliance running in [offline mode](https://docs.launchdarkly.com/sdk/relay-proxy/offline)
-3. A [Terraform module](https://registry.terraform.io/modules/dorklyorg/dorkly-flags/aws/latest) that provisions the backend service on AWS and sets up the necessary permissions, and a GitHub repository to store the flags.
+4. A [Terraform module](https://registry.terraform.io/modules/dorklyorg/dorkly-flags/aws/latest) that provisions the backend service on AWS and sets up the necessary permissions, and a GitHub repository to store the flags.

 # Getting Started: One time setup
 ## First steps